hackmac89/cMovies/README.md

 >   - What´s next to come ?
 >
 >         - implement the UPDATE function
->         - semantics error checks & fixes
+>         - semantics error checks &amp; fixes
 >         - some minor additions (rearrange and add some logging, implement the update functions)
 >         - TUI
 >